apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hezbollah rocket attacks kill seven in northern Israel**
+**The Gaming Legend Continues — AMD Introduces Next-Generation AMD Ryzen 7 9800X3D Processor**

-You can read more about it [here](https://www.bbc.com/news/articles/ce8yjr3zyz8o).
+You can read more about it [here](https://ir.amd.com/news-events/press-releases/detail/1225/the-gaming-legend-continues-amd-introduces).

 ## Requirements
 - Python 3.8